 Parramatta NSW: $99,886 per year

 Canberra ACT: $68,910 per year

 Haymarket NSW: $68,773 per year

-Consulting is a rewarding and varied profession with several entry paths.
+Consulting is a rewarding and exciting profession with various entry pathways.

-By fulfilling the necessary education and training requisites, you can give yourself the best opportunity to create flexible and profitable businesses based on your expertise.
+When fulfilling the necessary education and training requirements, you can give yourself the best opportunity to create flexible and profitable businesses based on your expertise.